wiibaker/robotframework-rest-java/README.md

 Dependencies
 ------------

-You need following dependencies to use this library
+You need following dependencies to use this library (not up to date)

 	com.jayway.jsonpath:json-path-assert:jar:0.9.1
 	org.slf4j:slf4j-api:jar:1.7.5